 In your opening statement, summarize the most important facts.
 In three or four sentences you should be able to explain:

 - Why you are writing (in answer to an email? to confirm a conversation? to inaugurate a project?)

-These same techniques work for letters, reports, proposals and other materials delivered in either electronic format or hard copy.
 Let your readers know where you are going up front, and they will follow you from first word to last.